Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Simulation study

-{In summary, NPMLDA consistently demonstrates top-tier performance, ranking first or second across all experiments.
+{In summary, NPMLDA demonstrates top-tier performance on average, and shows relatively stable misclassification rates across Monte Carlo replications.
 Conversely, the other classifiers tend to be relatively sensitive to the structures of $\mathbf{B}$ or the difficulty of the classification problem.
-In particular, Sr-LDA, based on the sparsity assumption on $\mathbf{B}$, generally shows decent performance compared to other competing methodologies.
-However, in ``Small'' cases, where $\mathbf{B}$ is dense and the given information is insufficient (left side of Figures \ref{fig:dense_M1}, \ref{fig:dense_M2}, and \ref{fig:dense_M3}), it exhibits disappointing performance.
-In addition, through Figures \ref{fig:est_B_dense} and \ref{fig:est_B_sparse}, we demonstrate the reason for the poor performance of sparsity-based methods under the dense $\mathbf{B}$ setting, while clearly highlighting the consistent superiority of NPMLDA across all settings in estimating $\mathbf{B}$.
-Therefore, these results empirically show that our NPMLDA can be applied without assuming that the matrix-valued data are low-rank or sparse, while still achieving notable performance across a wide range of cases.}
+In addition, through Figures \ref{fig:est_B_dense} and \ref{fig:est_B_sparse}, we demonstrate the reason for the poor performance of sparsity-based methods under the dense $\mathbf{B}$ setting, while clearly highlighting the superiority of NPMLDA across all settings in estimating $\mathbf{B}$.
+Therefore, these results empirically show that our NPMLDA can be applied without assuming that the mean matrix of the matrix-valued data are low-rank or sparse, while still achieving notable performance across a wide range of cases.}

+{Additionally, we conduct extended experiments with smaller and larger cross patterns of $\mathbf{B}$ than those in the main experimental design, and the corresponding results can be found in the Supplementary Material.}